minesformula/DAQ-GroundStation/README.md

 Any data pushed to InfluxDB may be queried using the [Flux query language](https://docs.influxdata.com/flux/v0/).
 Within this project there are a few packages which can help with pushing data such as the [Live Telemetry](Live_Telemetry) python script.
 Note all of these packages need an API token to be configured, new API tokens can be generated in the InfluxDB GUI located at `localhost:8086`.
+InfluxDB and Grafana are exposed to external connections from your network this means anybody on the same wifi as your computer may connect to InfluxDB or Grafana.